Textualize/textual/docs/tutorial.md

 Additionally, we've imported [`Horizontal`][textual.containers.Horizontal] and [`VerticalScroll`][textual.containers.VerticalScroll] from `textual.containers` (as the name of the module suggests, *containers* are widgets which contain other widgets).
 We will use these container widgets to define the general layout of our interface.

-The `TimeDisplay` is currently very simple, all it does is extend `Digits` without adding any new.
+The `TimeDisplay` is currently very simple, all it does is extend `Digits` without adding any new features.
 We will flesh this out later.

 The `Stopwatch` widget class extends the `HorizontalGroup` container class, which will arrange its children into a horizontal row.
 The Stopwatch's `compose()` adds those children, which correspond to the components from the sketch above.